 DMH Housing is also online at Facebook, Twitter, and at our blog, Missouri Housing Matters.
 All three feature useful news, updates and alerts on critical housing and homelessness issues in Missouri and the nation.

-- June 11, 2014: Homeless Awareness Conference SAVE THE DATE
+- September 24, 2014: Homeless Awareness Conference registration now available.

 - April 2, 2014: revised Housing Manual published.

 - DMH Application for Shelter Plus Care, Part 1, and Participant HMIS Information Form, Part 2

 - Homeless Missourians Information System Privacy and Security Notice